A new one-dose pill to fight flu is being considered by the FDA

 Doctors like having a variety of drugs on hand for any disease, but especially influenza, which mutates quickly and which can develop resistance to drugs.
 In 2009, for instance, the H1N1 swine flu strain developed resistance to Tamiflu.

-Baloxavir is sold in Japan by its inventor Shionogi & Co. under the name Xofluza.
+Baloxavir, developed with support from the National Institutes of Health, is sold in Japan by Shionogi & Co. under the name Xofluza.
 Genentech has not said what the U.S. name would be if the FDA approves it.

 “The FDA is expected to make a decision on approval by December 24, 2018,” the company said.
 Company representatives said it was too soon to talk about a name for the U.S. product or what it might cost.